 I cannot tell you that the Lord of the Harvest requires you to give to our mission, but I can tell you that He requires you to give to the Great Commission.
 We can only hope He moves on your heart to give in our direction.

 We don’t have anything to offer you except our prayers and reports from the field of what Jesus is doing in Indian country.
 We don’t have any forecasts or projections of how Jesus will give you a really good ROI (return on investment).
 But God’s word tells us that we should not despise small beginnings (Zach 4:10).
-Some plant, some water, but we are assured that the Lord who gives the increase (1 Cor 3:7).
+Some plant, some water, but we are assured that it is the Lord who gives the increase (1 Cor 3:7).
 Our ministry does the watering.
 Please consider our small beginning and see how the Lord increases the fruit of our labors.

 If you would like to talk to us about our ministry and how you can be part of our support team, please contact us.
 We are always available to talk to you.